Skip to main content

 • application key (--application-key argument, or B2_APPLICATION_KEY environment variable, or application-key option in a profile)

 Sign into your Backblaze B2 account to generate them.
-Note that you can use the master application key or a normal (non-master) application key (which can also be restricted to a single bucket).
+Note that you can use the master application key or a normal (non-master) application key that can be restricted to a single bucket.
 Refer to official B2 docs for more information.

 S3